akhilbidhuri/bank4u/readme.md

 bank4u

 Banks Branch details API service.
-Changes Have been made to the SQL script to be able to accomodate 10000 rows in Heroku by creating a Trigger.
+Changes Have been made to the SQL script(included) to be able to accomodate 10000 rows in Heroku by creating a Trigger.

 Endpoints: